iOSXPC/wallpaper_app/privacy_policy.md

 iOSXPC Design Studio built the iOSXPC Wallpapers app as a free app.
 This app is provided at no cost and is intended for use as is.

-This page is used to inform visitors regarding the policies with the collection, use, and disclosure of Personal Information if anyone decides to use this app.
+This page is used to inform visitors regarding the policies with the collection, use of and disclosure of Personal Information if anyone decides to use this app.

 If you choose to use this app, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that the app collects is used for providing and improving the app.
-The app will not use or share your information with anyone except as described in this Privacy Policy.
+The app will not use nor share your information with anyone except as described in this Privacy Policy.

 The terms used in this Privacy Policy have the same meanings as in the Terms of Use, which is accessible through the app unless otherwise defined in this Privacy Policy.